ShadowTheAge/yafc/Docs/CodeStyle.md

 ### Commits
 * Please separate the change of behavior from the refactoring, into different commits.
 That helps to understand your commits easier.
 * Please make meaningful commit messages.
 We encourage you to use the prefixes from the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#summary).
 They help to browse the commits later.
+* Please update your branch by rebasing, not merging.
+Merges are expected only when a PR merges into master.
+In all other cases, they complicate the commit history, so please rebase instead.

 ### Code
 * In the programmers' haven, there is always a free spot for those who write tests.